andrewfavor95/polydiff/README.md

 explanation: model initialization searches for an input pdb filepath, even if you aren't performing motif scaffolding.
 Providing a (real) dummy filepath will fix this is the default search paths are unsuccessful.

 **Expected output:** a three chain .pdb file, containing a complex of DNA (chain A), RNA (chain B), and protein (chain C).
+**NOTE:** using the `--config-name=multi_polymer` specification is the best way to ensure that all settings work together as expected, and are consistent with the behavior reported in the manuscript.

 ## If the example (demo) command above works, proceed to exploration of the full [design tutorial](https://github.com/andrewfavor95/polydiff/blob/main/RFDpoly_tutorial.pdf).
 The full design tutorial contains many inference commands for the types of designs reported in the RFDpoly paper.